WillYallop/LucidCore/README.md

 > Not finalised

-LucidCore uses the twig template engine to generate dynamic and flexible templates and component markup.
-On top of the default twig syntax, we have some in-house tags such as ```<lucidApp>``` which depending on the element will add in different data to the final buit pages.
+LucidCore uses the liquid template engine to generate dynamic and flexible templates and component markup.
+On top of the default liquid syntax, we have some in-house tags such as ```<lucidApp>``` which depending on the element will add in different data to the final buit pages.

 **Custom elements include:**
 - ```<lucidHead>```